thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-05-building-a-ubuntu-linux-gateway.md

 vim /etc/network/interfaces
 {% endhighlight %}

-In the following instructions the NICs on the Linux client is named `ens160`.
+In the following instructions, the NICs on the Linux client is named `ens160`.
 Configure the NIC to receive an IP address from the gateway:

 {% highlight bash %}
 auto ens160